CertificationSurya/last-parse/README.md

 ## Features
 - Use the package manager [npm](https://www.npmjs.com/) to install last-parse.
-- Supports parsing and correction of text content within HTML, EJS, and TXT files.
+- Supports parsing and correction of text content within HTML, EJS, MD and TXT files.
 - Identifies grammatical errors, spelling mistakes, and other textual issues.
 - Provides suggestions for correcting identified errors.
 - Allows for easy integration into your existing projects.